Sustainability: Current usage

 Sustainability is regarded as a "normative concept".
 This means it is based on what people value or find desirable: "The quest for sustainability involves connecting what is known through scientific study to applications in pursuit of what people want for the future."

-The 1983 UN Commission on Environment and Development (Brundtland Commission) had a big influence on how we use the term sustainability today.
+The 1983 UN Commission on Environment and Development (Brundtland Commission) had a big influence on the use of the term sustainability today.
 The commission's 1987 Brundtland Report provided a definition of sustainable development.
 The report, Our Common Future, defines it as development that "meets the needs of the present without compromising the ability of future generations to meet their own needs".
 The report helped bring sustainability into the mainstream of policy discussions.
 It also popularized the concept of sustainable development.

 Some other key concepts to illustrate the meaning of sustainability include: